StephanvanSchaik/hyprland-dotfiles/README.md

 In addition, you might also have to adjust `~/.config/waybar/config` to change what applications are shown on your dock.

+Wallpapers can be downloaded from [Wallhaven](wallhaven.cc).
+After downloading some wallpapers, you also have to configure `~/.config/hypr/hyprpaper.conf`.

 # Key bindings

 The key bindings are somewhat similar to the i3wm defaults. `Win` is the modifier key.